AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

     PE(pos, 2i) = sin(pos / 10000^(2i/d_model))
     PE(pos, 2i+1) = cos(pos / 10000^(2i/d_model))

-where PE(pos, 2i) represents the i-th dimension of the positional encoding for the token at position "pos", and d_model is the dimensionality of the model.
+Where PE(pos, 2i) represents the i-th dimension of the positional encoding for the token at position "pos", and d_model is the dimensionality of the model.

     ```
     import tensorflow as tf